Key Takeaways

 Kortex ships new features regularly.
 See what’s planned, vote on features, and follow progress on the public roadmap.

-Does Kortex work on Safari or Firefox?
 Not yet.
 Kortex currently supports Chrome, Edge, Brave, and all Chromium-based browsers.
 Firefox support is on the roadmap.

-Does Kortex send my data to a third-party server?
 No. Kortex operates entirely inside your browser.
 Your NotebookLM data doesn’t pass through Kortex servers.
-The extension reads and writes to the NotebookLM interface directly.
+The extension reads and writes to the NotebookLM interface directly — your notebooks, sources, and conversations stay in your browser session.

-What happens to my exports if I cancel my subscription?
 Your existing exports are yours.
-Canceling a paid plan moves you back to the Basic tier (5 exports and 5 imports per day), but you keep everything you’ve already exported.
+Canceling a paid plan moves you back to the Basic tier (10 exports and 10 imports per day), but you keep everything you’ve already exported.

-Can I use Kortex’s Prompt Library to save the research prompts I use most?
 Yes.
 The Prompt Library lets you save any prompt, organize prompts by category, and insert them directly inside NotebookLM with one click.
-For a set of prompts worth saving, see our guide on 17 NotebookLM prompts for deep research.
+For a set of prompts worth saving immediately, see the guide to 17 NotebookLM prompts for deep research.

-Is Kortex affiliated with Google?
-No. Kortex is an independent browser extension.
-It’s not made by, endorsed by, or affiliated with Google.
-It works by adding a UI layer on top of the NotebookLM web app.
+No. Kortex is an independent browser extension, not made by or affiliated with Google.
+It adds a UI layer on top of the NotebookLM web app.

 For step-by-step setup help, visit the Kortex documentation.
 For anything else, the Kortex support page has you covered.